Endometrium Thickness In Pregnancy: Symptoms and Treatment

 Transvaginal ultrasound helps in identifying abnormal endometrium thickness (7).

-How Does The Endometrium Look Like?
+What Does The Endometrium Look Like?

 The endometrium looks like a dark line on an MRI or ultrasound scan, and it is called endometrial stripe.
 Here is how the appearance and thickness of endometrial stripe change during the menstrual cycle (2):

-• Menstrual and early proliferative phase: In this phase, it appears as a thin and bright echogenic stripeiXRelated to the endometrium when it appears as a dark line during an MRI or an ultrasound. that consists of a basal layer with minimal fluid.
+• Menstrual and early proliferative phase: In this phase, it appears as a thin and bright echogenic stripeiRelated to the endometrium when it appears as a dark line during an MRI or an ultrasound. that consists of a basal layer with minimal fluid.

-• Late proliferative phase: A trilaminariXRelated to something that appears to have a triple layer or lines. appearance is seen in this phase.
+• Late proliferative phase: A trilaminariRelated to something that appears to have a triple layer or lines. appearance is seen in this phase.
 It comprises the basal layer, middle functional layer, and the inner echogenic stripe at the center.

 • Secretory phase: Endometrium is the thickest during this phase.
 The stripe has fluid surrounding it and thus looks uniformly echogenic in an ultrasound.